NirajDedhia/myccfApp/README.txt

         - Skills required for the position
         - Company website link
         - ‘Not Visited’ Button to mark it as visited if you visited it.
-- Clicking on the ‘Not Visited’ button will remove the company from pending company list and next nearest company’s booth will appears on the top of company list.
+- Clicking on the ‘Not Visited’ button will remove the company from not visited list and nearest company appears on the top of company list.
-- Clicking on the Visited ‘right top end’ will take you the page which displays the all the companies visited/marked so far.
+- Clicking on the Visited ‘on top right of nav bar’ will take you the page where student can view all the visited companies.
-- Student will have the option to mark the company un visited in case he/she wants to visit the company one more time (May be to get the recruiter’s contact)
+- Student will have the option to mark the company unvisited in case of revisiting the company (May be to get the recruiter’s contact).

 Future Work:
-- Connect this app with API (API is created and now working on integrating app to it)
+- Connect this app with API (APIs are created and working on integrating app to it)
 - Add below functionalities:
     - Student can add/deleted and update the company details.